Adam Dustan

 Challenge

 The legacy web presence for the financing application process and account servicing was disjointed and cumbersome (on both the front- and back-ends).
-Customer login to the account servicing experience hovered in the single digits, negatively affecting trust and re-engagement.
+Customer login to the account servicing experience hovered in the single digits, negatively affecting trust and engagement.

 Requirements & Goals